-Having seen the list of maladies, the people from the organization considered what they ought to do, or could do, about them.
-First of all, as good political strategists, they decided to tackle a problem which they felt they could win.
+Having seen the list of maladies and problems, the people from the organization considered what they ought to do, or could do, about them.
+I want to describe the first three things that they decided to do because each makes a different point.

+First of all, as good political strategists, they decided to tackle a problem where they felt they could win.
 They didn't want to start out and immediately lose.
-So they went down the list and picked dog bites, which caused about four percent of the emergency room visits at an average hospital cost of \$185.
+So they went down the list and picked dog bites, which cause about four per cent of the emergency room visits at an average hospital cost of \$185.